 17. Elaphiti Islands, Croatia

 Croatia became really popular in recent years thanks to the famous series Game of Thrones.
 While Dubrovnik is packed with tourists in the summer months, just a 40-minute ferry ride away you can find the quiet Elaphiti Islands.

 Kolocep and Lopud islands are car-free.
 You can imagine this makes it a lovely peaceful paradise for those who come here to relax.
 You can get around by golf carts, but everything on the islands are within walking distance.

 There are several Airbnb places to choose from, each with its own charm!
-We stayed at Guest House Tomić on Lopud Island, which had the most gorgeous view from the balcony to the town and the Adriatic Sea.
+We stayed at Boutique Hotel Tomić on Lopud Island, which had the most gorgeous view from the balcony to the town and the Adriatic Sea.

 Sunj Beach on Lopud island has a shallow, sandy beach, which is very rare in Croatia.
 So this place is very ideal for families with children.
 You can also go snorkelling here and see some lovely fishes.